01-Introduction

 Connect#

 Sources send data to your API Services.
-The API is going to push the data into a temporary storage.
+The API is going to push the data into temporary storage.

 The temporary storage allows other stages simple and fast access to incoming data.